loomisntreal/Aura-.NET-Obfuscator/README.md

 <p align="center"><img width=60% src="https://i.vgy.me/Svxjzm.png"></p>

 <p align="center"><img width=60% src="https://i.vgy.me/Qxn6xi.png"></p>

+## FAQ

+* Q: Is there a binary available?
+A: No, you have to build it yourself.

 ## Contribution
 Do you want to add awesome features to Aura?
 Here's how: